 To rotate CAs, configurable leaf certificates, and non-configurable leaf certificates:

-Step 1: Add New CAs
+Step 1: Regenerate CAs

-To add new CAs:
+To regenerate CAs:

-1. If you have not already done so, follow the procedure in Using Ops Manager API to target and authenticate with the Ops Manager UAA server.
-Record your Ops Manager access token, and use it for UAA-ACCESS-TOKEN in the following steps.
+1. If you have not already done so, follow the procedure in Using Tanzu Operations Manager API to target and authenticate with the Tanzu Operations Manager UAA server.
+Record your Tanzu Operations Manager access token, and use it for UAA-ACCESS-TOKEN in the following steps.
+When you record your Tanzu Operations Manager access token, remove any newline characters such as \n.

 curl "https://OPS-MANAGER-FQDN/api/v0/certificate_authorities" \